FedjaVujicic/e-fiscalization/README.md

 # E-Fiscalization

 A fully featured web application allowing companies to run business.
+This project has been done as part of a course at ETF 2022.

 ## Features